 Call us today at (407) 988-0992 to get the honest support of our defense attorneys in proving the court’s injustice against you.

-Types of Probation Violations In Florida
+What Are the Types of Probation Violations In Florida?

 The two primary types of violations are technical and substantive.
 Technical violations involve breaking any specific conditions of your probation requirements.
 If you have failed to report to your probation officer at a certain date or particular time, forgotten to alert them of an address change, been unable to completely make restitution or a court payment, or even missed one required counseling session, treatment, or class, you may be charged for a technical violation.
 Substantive violations involve new criminal offenses committed during your violation.